fleetdm/fleet/handbook/community.md

 ### Goals
 Our primary quality objectives are *customer service* and *defect reduction*.
 We try to optimize the following:

-- Customer response time.
+- Customer response time
-- The number of bugs resolved per release cycle.
+- The number of bugs resolved per release cycle
-- Stay abreast of what our community wants and the problems they're having.
+- Staying abreast of what our community wants and the problems they're having
-- Make people feel heard and understood.
+- Making people feel heard and understood
-- Celebrate contributions.
+- Celebrating contributions
-- Triage bugs, identify community feature requests, community pull requests, and community questions.
+- Triaging bugs, identifying community feature requests, community pull requests, and community questions

 ### How?

-- Folks who post a new comment in Slack or issue on GitHub should receive a response **within 1 business day**.
+- Folks who post a new comment in Slack or issue on GitHub should receive a response **within one business day**.
 The response doesn't need to include an immediate answer.
-- If you do not understand a question or comment raised, [request more details](#requesting-more-details) to best understand the next steps.
+- If you feel confused by a question or comment raised, [request more details](#requesting-more-details) to better your understanding of the next steps.
-- If an appropriate response is outside your scope, please post to `#help-engineering` (in the Fleet Slack)), tagging `@oncall`
+- If an appropriate response is outside of your scope, please post to `#help-engineering` (in the Fleet Slack)), tagging `@oncall`.
 - If things get heated, remember to stay [positive and helpful](https://canny.io/blog/moderating-user-comments-diplomatically/).
-If you aren't sure how best to respond in a positive way, or if you see behavior that violates the Fleet code of conduct, get help.
+If you aren't sure how best to respond positively, or if you see behavior that violates the Fleet code of conduct, get help.

 ### Requesting more details

-Typically, the *questions*, *bug reports*, and *feature requests* raised by members of the community will be missing helpful context, recreation steps, or motivations respectively.
+Typically, the *questions*, *bug reports*, and *feature requests* raised by community members will be missing helpful context, recreation steps, or motivations.

 ❓ For questions that you don't immediately know the answer to, it's helpful to ask follow-up questions to receive additional context.

 - Let's say a community member asks the question "How do I do X in Fleet?"
 A follow-up question could be "What are you attempting to accomplish by doing X?"
-- This way, you have additional details when the primary question is brought to the Roundup meeting.
+- This way, you have additional details when you bring this to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

-🦟 For bug reports, it's helpful to ask for recreation steps so you're later able to verify the bug exists.
+🦟 For bug reports, it's helpful to ask for re-creation steps so you're later able to verify the bug exists.

 - Let's say a community member submits a bug report.
 An example follow-up question could be "Can you please walk me through how you encountered this issue so that I can attempt to recreate it?"
 - This way, you now have steps that verify whether the bug exists in Fleet or if the issue is specific to the community member's environment.
 If the latter, you now have additional information for further investigation and question-asking.